 Tuesday, December 14, 2010

 Christmas is an excellent opportunity to prepare traditional Italian desserts and serve old recipes but, despite the passing years, still remains a favorite by everyone, young and old.
-Here is of my favorite Christmas desserts.
+Here is one of my favorite Christmas treats.

 Torroni di Mandorle